elok/CarND-Lanelines-P1/README.md

 My pipeline consisted of 6 steps.
 First, I converted the images to grayscale, then I applied a guassian blur.
 With the noise reduced by the guassian blur, I applied the canny transform edge detection.
 Next a region of interest mask was used to remove edges we don't particulary care about.
 Now that we have the edges we care about, we run it through the hough lines process to connect the dots.
 Lastly, we draw the lines over the original image.

-The following are the results of the pipeline over static images
+The following are the results of the pipeline over static images:

 ![alt text][image1]
 ![alt text][image3]